 Routes to the Chinese markets

-There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within both mainland China and in your local market as either Chinese internet purchase or visitors from China.
+There are different trading methods for Chinese businesses (B2B) and Chinese consumers (B2C) within both China and in your local market either over the internet or visitors from China.

 Before you start please look at your business and product / service branding in China.
 If your business branding is not registered in China, we recommended you correct this ASAP.
 All your Chinese marketing can be undermined by another company; either Chinese or overseas, by registering your business brand(s) in China and reproducing your products /services locally.

 In addition, if you are selling goods inside China your product(s) may require local certification, e.g. power supplier need CCC certification.
-While it the responsibility of the Chinese importer to check and apply for any required certification it may be appropriate for your business to be part of the certification process so that you have ownership of certification.
+While it the responsibility of the Chinese importer to check and apply for any required certificate it may be appropriate for your business to be part of the certification process so that you have ownership of the final documentation.

 Generally, this does not apply to products purchased from outside China and posted to a consumer in China.
 The major expectation to this rule is power rating; China voltage is 220V/50HZ.
 This is different to the many countries, including UK, EU, USA.

 Your local market; Chinese internet sales and visitors

 There are many Chinese citizens visiting and been educational world-wide.
-This is normally where an interest in your locally marketed products starts.
+This is normally where an interest in your locally marketed starts.

 People visiting your local market can see your products in the context of use, look and feel.
 Often this will be shared on Chinese social media and interest can grow.

 Chinese people like purchasing from overseas suppliers as they feel the quality is better and the branding is genuine.

 Developing business relationships with Chinese social media users with large followers will greatly help with sales in your local market.
-Engage with your local Chinese interest customers and supply them with your internet contents links.
+Engage with your local Chinese customers and supply them with your internet contents links.
 Allow pictures to be taken.
 If you have your brand registered in China, you are protected long term.